DEliasVCruz/ZettlekastenNotes/fgx4.md

 - fixup: Merge commits but remove the original commit message
 - reword: Use the commit but modified it's message
 - --continue: Continue with rebase process after fixing conflicts
+- --onto: Merge only part of a branch to another branch

 ## Synopsis